swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 ### objc

-Apply this attribute to any declaration that can be represented in Objective-C --- for example, nonnested classes, protocols, nongeneric enumerations (constrained to integer raw-value types), properties and methods (including getters and setters) of classes, protocols and optional members of a protocol,
+Apply this attribute to any declaration that can be represented in Objective-C --- for example, global functions, nonnested classes, protocols, nongeneric enumerations (constrained to integer raw-value types), properties and methods (including getters and setters) of classes, protocols and optional members of a protocol,